Dateline The Alligator Pear: November 2nd, 16:25

 “Fuck off to Venice and blow the lot.
 Or, stick around and see how things develop.”
-Marcus leaned in close to the Thin Man.
+Marcus leans in close to the thin man.
 “Do pass that on to your paymasters, will you?
 Marcus is ready to play ball.
 Marcus knows where the bodies are buried and where the light shines.”
-He puts his arm around the Thin Man, paternally which just the slightest touch of menace.
+He puts his arm around the thin man, paternally which just the slightest touch of menace.
 “Take care of old Marcus, eh kid?”

 The man knew, or guessed.
-The Thin Man drew breathe to recalibrate.
-“I’ll see what I can do,” he said.
+The thin man draws a breathe to recalibrate.
+“I’ll see what I can do.”
 And he meant it.

-It was still early-ish and the Thin Man had what he needed.
-He decided to phone home, and made sure to exit the hotel and walk around the corner before he placed the call.
+It was still early-ish and the thin man had what he needed.
+He decided to phone Alejandro, and made sure to exit the hotel and walk around the corner before he placed the call.
 Alejandro picked up on the second ring.
-The Thin Man filled him in on the basics.
+The thin man filled him in on the basics.
 Alejandro told him to come to the office, gave an address.
 It was a 10 minute taxi ride.
 The taxi driver was an ex-policeman.
 “I drive for my enjoyment and because it gets me out of the house,” he explained.
-I could drive a taxi, thought the Thin Man, there are plenty of worse ways to earn a living.
+I could drive a taxi, thought the thin man, there are plenty of worse ways to earn a living.

 “We are going to the 14th floor,” he hissed with equal parts insistence and menace.
 “The 14th floor.”
 The guard recognized a losing hand when he saw one and waved them through.

 “Sure,” said Alejandro.
 “As long as you’re willing to take a job overseas we can provide identification.
-What name would you like to use?”
+Are you still Jack Bishop?